frigal001/Functions-Birds-Convergence/README.md

 fct_anagenesis
 fct_ana_clado
 ```
-these functions generate random traits and trees for each archipelago based on random colonization and speciation while keeping the number of species and number of endemic species constant.
-These three functions could be probably merged in one to optimize the code.
-These functions needs as inputs the number of species that will use the generate anagenesis and the cladogenetic event(s) and the number of species that will stay unchanged (native).
+These functions generate random traits and phylogenetic trees for each archipelago based on random colonization and speciation while keeping the total number of species and number of endemic species constant.
+These three functions could be probably merged into one function in order to optimize the code.
+These functions need as inputs the number of species that will be used to generate anagenesis and cladogenetic event(s) and the number of species that will stay unchanged (native).

-The function
 ``` r
 prepare_data_simulation
 ```
-is used to prepare and organize the new traits and new trees of each archipelago that will be used to calcualte the simulated MNTDturn
+This function is used to prepare and organize the new traits and new trees of each archipelago that will be used to calcualte the simulated $$MNTD_turn$$.

-and the function
 ``` r
 Simulation_null_NND
 ```
-is used to simulate N values of random MNTDturn.
+This function is used to simulate _N_ values of random $$MNTD_turn$$.

-The function
 ``` r
 observed_metrics_NND
 ```
-calculates the observed MNTD
+This function calculate the observed $$MNTD_turn$$.

-and the function
 ``` r
 ses_function_complete
 ```
-calculate the ses and p-values for a one tailed-test (convergence)
+This function calculates the SES (standardized effect size) for $$MNTD_turn$$ and the P-values for a one tailed-test (convergence)

 # Example